Ministry of Finance (Poland): Headquarters

-It is an example of socialist realist architecture.
+It is an example of socialist realist architecture with elements of art-déco.
 In 2012, it was entered in the register of monuments.

 The building was erected in 1953-1956 for the Ministry of Treasury.
 It was designed by Stanisław Bieńkuński and Stanisław Rychłowski.

 The architecture combines the features of modernism with the canons of socialist realism style, while applying the palace assumptions of the Renaissance and Baroque period.

 List of ministers

 Below is a list of Finance Ministers of Poland.